keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/index.md

 Use Kubernetes annotations and labels to integrate the Keptn Lifecycle Toolkit into your Kubernetes cluster.

-The Keptn Lifecycle Toolkit monitors manifests that have been applied against the Kubernetes API and reacts if it finds a workload with special annotations/labels.
+The Keptn Lifecycle Toolkit monitors resources that have been applied into the Kubernetes cluster and reacts if it finds a workload with special annotations/labels.
 This is a four-step process: